 “Technology empowers billions of people to connect and explore the world in ways that previously were unimagineable.
 However, there are unforeseen consequences of technology, too, which can put children and young people at risk.”

-Since 2018, Child Helpline International and the International Centre for Missing & Exploited Children (ICMEC) have partnered to support five target countries in implementing a collaborative approach to combat online child sexual exploitation and abuse (OCSEA).
-This includes, but is not limited to, the following activities:
+We partnered with the International Centre for Missing & Exploited Children (ICMEC) to support five target countries in implementing a collaborative approach to combat online child sexual exploitation and abuse (OCSEA).
+This included, but was not limited to, the following activities:

 - Five child helpline trainings

 - eLearning modules and handbooks for child helpline counsellors

 - Five law enforcement trainings